Keto Diet | Health Benefits | Practical Advantages | FAQ | Studies

 Studies show that carbohydrates play an essential role in the development of acne (Paoli et al. 201242).

-The keto diet is now considered a beacon of hope against blemished skin due to its anti-inflammatory effects (Fomin et al. 202043).
+Due to its anti-inflammatory effects, the keto diet is now considered a beacon of hope against blemished skin (Fomin et al. 202043).

 In particular, the positive effects on the microbiome in our gut could be responsible for this.